QuinnFreedman/Camera3/README.md

 **Camera3** is a wrapper around the [Android Camera2 API](https://developer.android.com/reference/android/hardware/camera2/package-summary.html).
 It aims to provide a simpler, safer interface to the underlying power of Camera2.

+Right now, Camera3 only supports preview and still capture functionality.
+However, it will add video and burst capture support very soon.

+Camera3 isn't on MavenCentral or JCenter yet either.
+If you want to use it now, just copy the `camera3` module from this repo into your app.
+Soon, it will be available as a dependency that you can simply add to your `build.gradle`.

 ## The Problem
 Beyond the keyboard, the camera is one of the most basic IO devices for a mobile app.
 If you are on Android, you have two choices for accessing the camera: